pykeen/pykeen/README.rst

     python3 -m keen

-then the command line interface with assist you to configure your experiments.
+then the command line interface will assist you to configure your experiments.